-RESTATEMENT (SECOND) OF TORTS § 433B cmt. e (AM.
-LAW INST.
-1965); see also id. § 433 (explaining that whether the substantial factor test should apply depends, among other things, on "the number of other factors which contribute in producing the harm and the extent of the effect which they have in producing it").

-RESTATEMENT (THIRD) OF TORTS: LIAB.
-FOR PHYSICAL AND EMOTIONAL HARM § 36.
+&lt;sup>124 RESTATEMENT (SECOND) § 433B cmt e.
+See also RESTATEMENT (SECOND) § 433 (explaining that whether the substantial factor test should apply depends, among other things, on "the number of other factors that contribute to producing the harm and the extent of the effect that they have in producing it").
+RESTATEMENT (THIRD) § 36.